guilhermebrv/ts-quiz/README.md

   I started creating this app as my first iOS development personal project while being a completely beginner - around 10 days into learning Swift and UIKit.
 Inspired by my love for Taylor Swift's music, it began as a simple quiz app but grew as I was studying and learning.
 As I was developing it, I continually added some features and refactored code to improve my skills, migrating from MVC to MVVM, for example.

-  It reflects my journey from a novice to a little bit more experienced developer and combines my passion for music with my growing proficiency in iOS development.
-That being said, this project showcases my dedication to learning and demonstrates that with persistence, you can turn creative ideas into functional apps.
+  That being said, it reflects my journey from a novice to a little bit more experienced developer and combines my passion for music with my growing proficiency in iOS development.
+That being said,

 <img src="https://github.com/guilhermebrv/ts-quiz/assets/104163003/041fc826-7150-4f1f-8c76-de4472ac5380" width="180" height="400" />
 <img src="https://github.com/guilhermebrv/ts-quiz/assets/104163003/8aa96808-076e-45f0-bfa3-66fd0c40f275" width="180" height="400" />